-Dr. Keisha N. Blain is a historian of the 20th c.
-United States with broad interdisciplinary interests and specializations in African American History, the modern African Diaspora, and Women’s and Gender Studies.
-Her research interests include black internationalism, radical politics, and global feminisms.
+Dr. Keisha N. Blain, a 2022 Guggenheim Fellow and Class of 2022 Carnegie Fellow, is one of the most innovative and influential young historians of her generation.
+She is an award-winning historian of the 20th century United States with broad interests and specializations in African American History, the modern African Diaspora, and Women’s and Gender Studies.
+She completed a Ph.D. in History from Princeton University in 2014.

 She is a Full Professor of Africana Studies and History at Brown University and a columnist for MSNBC–covering race, gender, and politics in historical and contemporary perspectives.
 She previously taught History at the University of Pittsburgh and the University of Iowa.

 Blain is the author of Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom, which was published by the University of Pennsylvania Press in 2018.
 The book won the 2018 First Book Award from the Berkshire Conference of Women Historians (for the best book on women, gender, and sexuality) and the 2019 Darlene Clark Hine Award from the Organization of American Historians (for the best book on African American women’s and gender history).
 It was also selected as a finalist for several prizes, including the 2018 Hooks National Book Award and most recently, the 2020 Ida Blom–Karen Offen Prize in Transnational Women’s and Gender History.
 In 2018, the book was selected as one of the best history books by Smithsonian Magazine.
 It has been featured widely in popular outlets across the nation, including The Washington Post, BuzzFeed, VIBE Magazine, The Root, Vox, Publisher’s Weekly and Public Books.